Saturated fusion systems on $p$-groups of maximal class

 Observe that, as $m$ is even, \ref{clm:iota1} and \ref{clm:iota2} demonstrate that $\iota$ inverts $t_mV$ and $\rho_m Z$.

 We use the commutator relations as follows where $v \in V$ and $z \in Z$.
-Since $\tau$ centralizes $Z$ by \ref{clm:qstruc}(iii), using the above commutator calculation and exploiting \ref{clm:qstruc}(ii) to obtain equality demonstrates that the following statement hold.
+Since $\tau$ centralizes $Z$ by \ref{clm:qstruc}(iii), using the above commutator calculation and exploiting \ref{clm:qstruc}(ii) to obtain equality demonstrates that the following statement holds.

 \begin{claim} We have $C_{Q}(\rho_j) =V\langle t_k\mid k \ne d+2-j \rangle$.

 \end{claim}